Noise Levels in Poly High District, Long Beach, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern Poly High District sounds about 17% louder than Central Poly High District to the human ear, a 2.3 dBA gap.
+To the human ear, noise in western Poly High District sounds about 59% louder than in northeastern Poly High District, a 6.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?